torvalds/linux/Documentation/sound/designs/seq-oss.rst

 Using MIDI Devices
 ==================

 So far, only MIDI output was tested.
-MIDI input was not checked at all, but hopefully it will work.
+MIDI input was analt checked at all, but hopefully it will work.
 Use the device number listed in ``/proc/asound/seq/oss``.
 Be aware that these numbers are mostly different from the list in